BettercareHealth/bettercare/primary-maternal-care/test-6.md

 	-	Has no smell.
 	-	Has an offensive smell.
 	+	Has a non-offensive smell.
+2. In the puerperium stress incontinence:
+	+	Is common
+	-	Is uncommon
+	-	Requires referral to the doctor
+	-	Is a sign of a urinary tract infection
-2. On day 7 postpartum the size of a normally involuting uterus should correspond to a gestational age of approximately:
+3. On day seven postpartum the size of a normally involuting uterus should correspond to a gestational age of approximately:
-	-	8 weeks
+	-	8 weeks.
-	+	12 weeks
+	+	12 weeks.
-	-	16 weeks
+	-	16 weeks.
-	-	20 weeks
+	-	20 weeks.
-3. A normally involuting uterus will be:
+4. A normal involuting uterus will be:
 	-	Soft and tender.
 	-	Soft and not tender.
 	-	Firm and tender.
 	+	Firm and not tender.
-4. How frequently should a primipara visit the clinic for postpartum care in the puerperium?
+5. How frequently should a primipara visit the clinic for postpartum care in the puerperium?
 	-	At least daily for 7 days.
 	-	At least daily for 5 days and again on day 7.
 	+	At least on days 1, 3, 5 and 7.
 	-	The patient must be kept in hospital for at least 5 days.
-5. Which of the following indicate that puerperal pyrexia is caused by a genital tract infection?
+6. Which of the following indicate that puerperal pyrexia is caused by a genital tract infection?
 	-	General malaise.
 	-	Rigors.
 	+	Offensive lochia.
 	-	A marked tachycardia.
+7. Observations of the presence or absence of offensive lochia in the patient or jaundice in her infant in the puerperium:
+	+	Can be made by the patient as well as the midwife.
+	-	Should not be expected from patients as they are too unreliable.
+	-	Should only be made by a midwife or doctor.
+	-	Should only be made by a doctor.
-6. How must a patient with a urinary tract infection causing puerperal pyrexia be treated?
+8. How must a patient with a urinary tract infection causing puerperal pyrexia be treated?
 	+	Admission to hospital for intravenous broad-spectrum antibiotics.
 	-	Tepid sponging and paracetamol to bring down the temperature at a clinic.
 	-	Oral broad-spectrum antibiotics given to the patient at home.
 	-	Oral broad-spectrum antibiotics and paracetamol given to the patient at home.
-7. How should you manage a patient with superficial vein thrombosis?
-	-	Hospitalise the patient for heparin treatment.
-	-	Keep the patient in bed for 5 days.
-	-	Start her on oral ampicillin and metronidazole (Flagyl).
-	+	Give analgesia and support the leg with an elastic bandage.
-8. A patient who develops the ‘puerperal blues’ needs to be:
+9. A patient who develops the ‘puerperal blues’ needs to be:
 	-	Referred to a psychiatrist.
 	-	Isolated together with her infant.
 	+	Comforted and given an explanation of her feelings.
 	-	Treated with a benzodiazepine (e.g. Ativan).
-9. What is a secondary postpartum haemorrhage?
+10. What is a secondary postpartum haemorrhage?
 	-	Any vaginal bleeding that appears excessive, after the first hour following delivery of the placenta.
 	+	Any vaginal bleeding that appears excessive, after the first 24 hours following delivery of the placenta.
 	-	Any vaginal bleeding that appears excessive, between the 5th and 15th days of the puerperium.
 	-	Any vaginal bleeding in the puerperium which is severe enough to cause the patient to become shocked.
-10. Observations of the presence or absence of offensive lochia in the patient or jaundice in her infant in the puerperium:
-	+	Can be made by the patient as well as the midwife.
-	-	Should not be expected from patients as they are too unreliable.
-	-	Should only be made by a midwife or doctor.
-	-	Should only be made by a doctor.
 11. The most important aim of family planning is to:
 	-	Save money.
 	+	Improve the quality of life for everyone.